 NSF water safety standards

 Performance testing and certification by NSF and ANSI sorts world-leading NSF Water dispensers and NSF Certified Water Filter systems from the also-rans.
-Waterlogic NSF certifications are performed by the WQA (Water Quality Association).
-WQA are an approved certification body by NSF.
-Our certification status can be seen on the WQA website in the product certification database.
+Waterlogic's products, parts and purification technology are listed by IAMPO R&T to the most stringent NSF and ANSI standards.
+Our certification status can be seen on the IAMPO R&T website in the product certification database.
 Click here to search by manufacturer or certification standard.

 NSF/ANSI Standard 61: